niko/goconfd/README.md

 curl --data-binary @myconf.template localhost/mysql/master
 ```

 to make goconfd fill out your template.
-Note that when POSTing deeplinks work, too.
+Note that when POSTing deep-links work, too.

 goconfd uses [golang templates](http://golang.org/pkg/text/template/).
 There are some helpers defined.
 This is a part I'm not really happy with as it is hard to generalize template helpers.
 So far there are: